 2019 96+p

-2020 (barrel sample) 95-96p
+2020 95-96p

-Tasted in May 2021.
-74% Merlot + 26% Cabernet Franc.
+Tasted twice - last time in November 2023.
+Consistent notes.
+74% Merlot + 26% C. Franc.
 14.73% alcohol.
-Exceptionally aromatic on the nose with black cherries and boysenberries.
+It is exceptionally aromatic on the nose, with black cherries and boysenberries.
 It was a powerful, tight, precise, focused wine with many perfectly ripe dark berries and sweet-grained tannin.
-Very complex, vibrant, perfectly balanced, and an imposing effort.
+It is complex, vibrant, perfectly balanced, and an imposing effort.

 2021 (barrel sample) 93-94p